chander/cw-logs-to-slack/README.md

 1. `FilterPattern` (optional) - Pattern for filtering log events.
 Default: ERROR
 1. `OnlySendLogMessage` (optional) - Option to only send log message instead of all message, id, and timestamp information.
 Default: False.
 Values: False, True
 1. `LogLevel` (optional) - Log level for Lambda function logging, e.g., ERROR, INFO, DEBUG, etc. Default: INFO
+1. `SlackUrl01` (optional) - Webhook URL for integration with Slack (if messages match ContainsString01)
+1. `ContainsString01` (optional) - A string that, if present in the message, dictates that the message should be logged to SlackUrl01
+1. `SlackUrl02` (optional) - Webhook URL for integration with Slack (if messages match ContainsString02)
+1. `ContainsString02` (optional) - A string that, if present in the message, dictates that the message should be logged to SlackUrl02
+1. `SlackUrl03` (optional) - Webhook URL for integration with Slack (if messages match ContainsString03)
+1. `ContainsString03` (optional) - A string that, if present in the message, dictates that the message should be logged to SlackUrl03
+1. `SlackUrl04` (optional) - Webhook URL for integration with Slack (if messages match ContainsString04)
+1. `ContainsString04` (optional) - A string that, if present in the message, dictates that the message should be logged to SlackUrl04
+1. `SlackUrl05` (optional) - Webhook URL for integration with Slack (if messages match ContainsString05)
+1. `ContainsString05` (optional) - A string that, if present in the message, dictates that the message should be logged to SlackUrl05

 ## App Outputs